Teradata/product-help/Console/en/IdentityProviders/Identity-Providers-Configure.md

+An identity provider stores, secures, and authenticates the digital identities of users.

+VantageCloud Enterprise supports OpenID Connect and SAML 2.0 authentication protocols.
+The information you need from your identity provider depends on the authentication protocol you use.

 Add a SAML 2.0- or OIDC-compliant identity provider for SSO with the following considerations:

 - **Domain**: Domain of the email client